GC-HBOC/HowTo_Calculation_PRS_CanRisk/hg38/BCAC_313_variant_check.md

 **Note: they are the same in 'not in gnomAD'**

-These variants were found way too often for the given gnomAD frequency:
+These variants were found way too often for the given gnomAD frequency for europeans (NFE):

-* chr10:38234698 C>A - found 353 times but AF 0.00034 - low complexity region with warning in gnomAD - should be removed?!
+* chr10:38234698 C>A - found 353 times but AF 0.00025 - low complexity region with warning in gnomAD - should be removed?!
-* chr2:9998855 T>C	found 104 times but AF 0.00717 - completely chaotic region with warning in gnomAD - should be removed?!
+* chr2:9998855 T>C	found 104 times but AF 0.00846 - completely chaotic region with warning in gnomAD - should be removed?!

 # not covered in custom Twist exome

-31 of the 313 variants are not covered with at lease 20x (avg coverage 100x) although in design of Twist custom exome V2 (Tübingen):
+31 of the 313 variants are not covered with at lease 20x (avg coverage 100x) although in design of Twist custom exome V2 (TÃ¼bingen):

 * chr1	7857010	7857021
 * chr1	113903252	113903263